VinniciusPS/Rossmann-Sales-Prediction/README.md

 <br>

 # 3.0 The solution
-The delivered solution was a Telegram bot.
+The solution found was to use Data Science to perform a more accurate predictive analysis than the baseline and deliver the solution in a Telegram bot.

 The user just needed to send the store number and the bot would answer the predicted **total sales that the store would made by the end of the next six weeks**.